Great-Sun-Group/credex-core/docs/deploy/README.md

 # Deployer's Guide for Development, Staging, and Production

 The credex-core application is deployed using AWS services (including ECS, ECR), Terraform for infrastructure management, and GitHub Actions for CI/CD.
 The application relies on Neo4j Enterprise Edition for data storage and management.
-This guide provides comprehensive instructions for setting up, deploying, and maintaining the application and its associated Neo4j instances across all environments.
+This guide and linked resources in this docs/deploy/ folder provide comprehensive instructions for setting up, deploying, and maintaining the application and its associated Neo4j instances across all environments.

+## Development, Deployment and CI/CD Overview

 - The `development` environment and databases are intended to provide initial deployment testing of deployment changes on private data by manually-triggered deployment off the `dev` branch.
 - The `staging` environment and databases are intended to provide large-scale testing in a stable environment, and are deployed automatically by pushes to the `stage` branch.
 - The `production` environment enables members to interact with the production databases that host the live ledger of the credex ecosystem.
 This environment is deployed automatically by pushes to the `prod` branch (to be changed to any changes to `prod` being deployed every day just after midnight UTC at the end of the DCO).

-## Deployment Overview

-**Any work that changes files in /.github/workflows or /terraform impacts the application deployment process**, and must first be tested by a developer with the appropriate AWS keys.
-For the purpose of these docs, a developer with the AWS access codes is a "deployer".
+**Any work that changes files in /.github/workflows or /terraform impacts the application deployment process**, and must be tested by a developer ("deployer") with the appropriate AWS keys before pushing the changes to stage and prod.

-Our deployment process now runs in three separate workflows:
+Our deployment process runs in three separate workflows:

-1. **connectors.yml**: Handles the deployment of infrequently changed infrastructure.
+1. **connectors.yml**: Handles the deployment of infrequently changed infrastructure such as clusters and load balancers.
-2. **databases.yml**: Sets up and manages database resources, including Neo4j instances.
+2. **databases.yml**: Sets up and manages Neo4j database resources (ledgerSpace and searchSpace).
 3. **app.yml**: Deploys the application itself.

 This separation allows for granular control over each part of the deployment process and makes it easier to manage and troubleshoot specific aspects of the deployment.